 Another notable thing is that Sea Island is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

-Being a small town, Sea Island does not have a public transit system used by locals to get to and from work.
+Sea Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you like to read, write and learn?
 If you move to Sea Island, you'll likely find that many of your neighbors like to as well.
 Sea Island is one of the more educated communities in America, with a full 53.89% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.